Clicky

 These examples barely scratch the surface, as frontline workers exist in various other fields such as sanitation, education, food service, and more.

-flat are illustration showing examples of frontline workers including first responders and doctors
+frontline workers - first responders and doctors

 What are the types of frontline workers?